Linus-Mussmaecher/rucola/README.md

 These installers are generated using [`cargo dist`](https://github.com/axodotdev/cargo-dist) and are provided for Windows, Mac and Linux.

 #### AUR
-Install `rucola` from the Arch User Repository via
+Install `rucola` from the Arch User Repository:
 ```
  pacman -S rucola-notes
 ```
-or an AUR helper such as
+Install with an AUR helper such as `yay`:
 ```
  yay rucola
 ```